University of Virginia, Charlottesville, VA

 Revitalizing an academic building and converting a long-ignored courtyard into an asset

-Designed by Eggers and Higgins Architects and constructed in 1950, New Cabell Hall is situated at the end of Thomas Jefferson’s Academic Village on axis with the Rotunda and is considered a contributing building to the historic campus.
+Designed by Eggers and Higgins Architects and constructed in 1950, New Cabell Hall is situated at the end of Thomas Jefferson’s Academical Village on axis with the Rotunda and is considered a contributing building to the historic campus.
 This comprehensive restoration returns the building to its original intent and house the modern language departments, media studies, graduate studies, and the Dean of Arts and Sciences.
 Our work incorporates daylighting strategies and strong connections to the exterior courtyard, which we redesigned to become a building amenity.

 The main classroom and office building for Arts and Sciences, New Cabell Hall is a place through which thousands of students pass through in any given day.
 We paid particulat attention to rejuvenating the corridors and public areas.